 The rate at which climate records are falling is relentless.
 2022 saw the hottest UK day ever; 2024 was then the wettest winter on record, following the wettest 18-month spell.
 2025 was the warmest spring on record for the UK and now it’s the hottest summer.

-Which trees struggled and which coped best in the drought?
+Which trees struggled and which coped best?

+The hottest summers, dry ground and strong winds put trees in peril.
 Many trees demonstrated the effect of the heatwave by their leaves turning yellow months early, while growth rings on young trees virtually disappeared, However, not all trees react to heatwaves in the same way.
 Here are some of the most notable examples:

-Traditionally thought of as hardy, beech has relatively shallow roots, making it susceptible to drought.
+Beech trees: Traditionally thought of as hardy, beech has relatively shallow roots, making it susceptible to drought.
 Large stands in southern England showed leaf browning and canopy thinning, with fears that some older specimens may not recover.

-Beyond the trees, how did the drought affect wildlife?
+How did the drought affect wildlife?

 While woodlands were badly affected, the impact of the heatwaves extends further: drier soils meant fewer invertebrates for birds to feed on, while berries and nuts ripened prematurely, reducing vital food supplies for many creatures in autumn and winter.
 Ground-dwelling species such as hedgehogs and amphibians have been particularly badly hit, suffering from dried up undergrowth and shrinking ponds.